awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Automatic_Dashboards_Focus_Service.md

      The alarms view appears in a new tab, displaying a list of your alarms, along with details about the chosen alarm\.
 To see the history for this alarm, choose the **History** tab\.

 1. Alarms are always refreshed one time per minute\.
 To refresh the view, choose the refresh icon \(two curved arrows\) at the top right of the screen\.
-To change the automatic refresh rate for items on the screen other than alarms, choose the down arrow next to the refresh icon and choose a refresh ratet\.
+To change the automatic refresh rate for items on the screen other than alarms, choose the down arrow next to the refresh icon and choose a refresh rate\.
 You can also choose to turn off automatic refresh\.

 1. To change the time range shown in all graphs and alarms currently displayed, next to **Time range** at the top of the screen, choose the range \.
 To select from more time range options than those displayed by default, choose **custom**\.